replicatedhq/help-center/content/docs/native/examples/overview.md

 hideFromList: true
 ---

-This section contains examples of shipping an application in Replicated using the Native Scheduler.
+This section contains examples of deploying an application in Replicated using the Native Scheduler.

 - [Counter App](/docs/native/examples/counter-app): A simple example of an app that has nginx and redis using the Native Scheduler
 - [Load Balancer](/docs/native/examples/load-balancer): Adding a load balancer to the [counter app example](../counter-app)